-7. Navy blue trousers are available in a unisex cargo style and ladies and gents tailored styles.
+7. Navy blue trousers are available in a single cargo style and tailored styles.
 It is anticipated that the cargo style will be worn with tunics and polo shirts and the tailored trousers worn with shirts and blouses.
 However this is a matter for local policy.